-^{} The summer semester is a minimum hourly requirement of 32 hours per week for seven weeks.
+\ The summer semester is a minimum hourly requirement of 32 hours per week for seven weeks.

-In the Fall and Spring semester 12 credits awarded in the Summer 6 credits are awarded.
+\ Twelve credits are awarded in the Fall and Spring semesters.
+Six credits are awarded in the Summer semester.
 The academic component is graded and the field work is Pass/Fail.